Herbie Collins: Début

 Test cricket returned from its hiatus in 1920 with the English touring Australia.
 Collins, also a selector, was one of six AIF XI players to make his début in the First Test of that series.
 The First Test was played on Collins's home ground, the Sydney Cricket Ground and Collins had reason to feel at home, scoring 70 and 104.
 Collins was only the fifth Australian to make a century on Test début.
 Collins scored another century in the Third Test at the Adelaide Oval, batting 258 minutes for 162, helping Australia to a 119 run victory.
-Over the 1920–1921 series, Collins made 557 runs at an average of 61.88.
+Over the 1920–21 series, Collins made 557 runs at an average of 61.88.

-The Australians toured England in 1921, the first representative tour since the disastrous 1912 Triangular Tournament.
-Collins was included in the squad that would win the series comprehensively, three Tests to nil.
+The Australians toured England in 1921, the first representative tour since the disastrous 1912 Triangular Tournament, and won the series comprehensively, three Tests to nil.
 In the First Test at Trent Bridge, Collins broke his thumb, ruling him out of the next two internationals.
 He returned to the team for the Fourth Test, after Australia had already wrapped up the series.
 England had fought back well and Australia were forced to defend grimly.
 Batting for over four and a half hours with what Wisden described as "inexhaustible patience", Collins scored 40 runs in Australia's only innings to force a draw.
 Collins scored 1,222 runs in all matches on tour at an average of 33.94.